markus1bauer/2022_waste_bricks_seedmixtures/README.md

 1. __Data__: the folder `data` contains
     * The raw and processed data files of the first and second experiment (.xlsx, .txt)
-    * The raw and processed data files of the third experiment (.txt)
+    * The raw and processed data files of the third experiment (.xlsx, .txt)

 2. __Images__: the folder `images` contains
     * The images of the grain size distribution (.tiff)